Venture Visionary Partners LLC Buys Shares of 873 The Scotts Miracle-Gro Company (NYSE:SMG)

 The business also recently declared a quarterly dividend, which will be paid on Thursday, June 10th.
 Shareholders of record on Thursday, May 27th will be given a dividend of $0.62 per share.
 This represents a $2.48 annualized dividend and a yield of 1.02%.
 The ex-dividend date is Wednesday, May 26th.
 The Scotts Miracle-Gro’s payout ratio is 34.25%.

-In other The Scotts Miracle-Gro news, COO Michael C. Lukemire sold 57,310 shares of the firm’s stock in a transaction on Monday, February 8th.
-The stock was sold at an average price of $237.87, for a total transaction of $13,632,329.70.
-Following the completion of the transaction, the chief operating officer now owns 29,636 shares of the company’s stock, valued at $7,049,515.32.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+In other news, COO Michael C. Lukemire sold 57,310 shares of The Scotts Miracle-Gro stock in a transaction on Monday, February 8th.
+The stock was sold at an average price of $237.87, for a total value of $13,632,329.70.
+Following the completion of the sale, the chief operating officer now owns 29,636 shares of the company’s stock, valued at $7,049,515.32.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
 Also, Director Peter E. Shumlin sold 1,500 shares of The Scotts Miracle-Gro stock in a transaction on Wednesday, March 17th.
 The shares were sold at an average price of $232.56, for a total value of $348,840.00.
 Following the completion of the sale, the director now directly owns 8,659 shares of the company’s stock, valued at approximately $2,013,737.04.
 The disclosure for this sale can be found here.
 Insiders have sold 63,574 shares of company stock valued at $15,116,240 in the last three months.
 27.17% of the stock is currently owned by company insiders.

 About The Scotts Miracle-Gro